phantomaton-ai/aniheim/DESIGN.md

     *   `renderFrame(shapeArrays)`: Takes a list of shape arrays (one per character/background element) and draws them.
 Handles layering (z-index), positioning (baseX/Y from directives), and scaling.
     *   Initial implementation: Canvas 2D.
 *   **Trace:** `SPEC: 🖼️ Artwork Integration`, `SPEC: 🛠️ Technology Stack (Rendering Interface)`

+/comment(user:woe) {
+    Looking at the output format, I'm realizing this looks a lot like a list of directives:

+    /polygon(id:body,color:#A0A0A0AA,...etc) {
+        [-5,-25],[5,-25],[5,25],[-5,25]
+    } polygon!

+    Given that we just want to change the position of these based on pose and expression, maybe we should instead gravitate toward microformats with some basic arithmetic support, e.g.:

+    /circle(id:foo,x:position.x+4,radius:0.2,rotation:pose.shoulder.left.rotation)

+    We should also define our coordinate space.
+Let's assume that 1.0 is equivalent to the height of the display in pixels.
+}

 ## 6. Music Rendering (ABC) 🎶